 There are simple procedures and line items one can add to make sure your company is compliant and paying back employees for VAT expenses in an above-board manner.
 Oracle has some good specific guidelines on setting up your expense report forms to accommodate VAT items.

 What sort of VAT misconduct should employers look for on expense reports?

-A common impropriety is double billing for tax: sales tax and VAT.
-An example would be an employee goes out for a $30 dinner and claims he spent $3 dollars on sales tax and another $2 on VAT, when he in fact only one of those taxes was assessed.
+A common impropriety is double-billing for tax: sales tax and VAT.
+An example would be an employee goes out for a $30 dinner and claims he spent $3 dollars on sales tax and another $2 on VAT when he in fact only one of those taxes were assessed.
 Of course, the numbers can scale up.